Skip to content Skip to footer

 FESTIVAL ART SHOW & SALE

 The Art Show and Sale offers high-quality work from local and regional artists.
-Located in the Harney County Fairgrounds Memorial Building throughout the weekend, festival participants have a wonderful opportunity to view and purchase original pieces of art, including wildlife paintings, photographs, sculpture, jewelry, woodworks and much more.
+Located in the Geno’s Youth Center gymnasium throughout the weekend, festival participants have a wonderful opportunity to view and purchase original pieces of art, including wildlife paintings, photographs, sculpture, jewelry, woodworks and much more.

 ROBBINS ART STUDIO